ivan-hc/AppMan/README.md

 NOTE: once the new line will be added the only way to remove it is to edit the ~/.bashrc file manually.

+You can install AppMan also from "AM" itself:

+    sudo am -i appman
+And vice versa, you can install "AM" from AppMan:

+    sudo appman -i am
+NOTE: "AM" is the only program managed by "AppMan" that requires root privileges to be installed.

 # Commands
 Being AppMan based on "AM" 2.6.1-2, it uses [the same commands of that amazing release](https://github.com/ivan-hc/AM-Application-Manager/blob/main/README.md#usage).